Rittenhouse trial highlights rise of livestreamed video

 “When I’m livestreaming, there are so many that can’t go out," he said.
 "I’m showing them.”

+Associated Press writer Gillian Flaccus in Portland, Oregon, contributed to this report.

-Find AP’s full coverage on the trial of Kyle Rittenhouse at https://apnews.com/hub/kyle-rittenhouse and follow Stephen Groves on Twitter at https://twitter.com/stephengroves.
+Find the AP’s full coverage of the Rittenhouse trial at https://apnews.com/hub/kyle-rittenhouse and follow Stephen Groves on Twitter at https://twitter.com/stephengroves.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.